 Identification terminology

-How we use terms related to identification management.
+How terms related to identification management are used.

 Agreed terms